 Exhibit may include a display of photographs, articles, scrapbooks, tape recordings, etc. that portray activities related to the family or special events.
-Classes 1-3 must be displayed in a scrapbook.
+Classes 1-4 must be displayed in a scrapbook.

 - 1. Project 1

 - 2. Project 2

+- 3. One page scrapbook display.

-- 3. Two Page Scrapbook display
+- 4. Two Page Scrapbook display

-- 4. Project Record Book
+- 5. Project Record Book